nuvibit/nuvibit.com/content/english/services/connectivity/_index.md

       - title: false
         title_aws: "AWS Transit Gateway"
-        title_azure: "Azure Hub & Spoke"
         enable: true
         image: "images/illustrations/cloud-hub.png"
         content: "Scalability is the magic word when designing the network in a public cloud environment.<br>
               The cloud network needs to scale fluently and quickly to keep up with rapid growth and to improve time-to-market.
-              Our AWS and Azure network architectures offer great flexibility and are built to last."
+              Our AWS network architectures offer great flexibility and are built to last."

       - title: false
         title_aws: "AWS Route 53"
-        title_azure: "Azure DNS"
         enable: true
         image: "images/illustrations/cloud-route53.png"
         content: "One of the main challenges for a successful hybrid cloud environment is a well thought out DNS solution.<br>